jon-harper/jon-harper.github.io/docs/abs/printing.md

 ### Bed Adhesion

-Heated beds have a *build plate* or *build surface* to keep printed plastic in a slightly amorphous state (like melted glass or putty).
-Material in this state is slightly pliable and sticky; this helps keep a printed part in place.

-A build plate is typically covered with or made from a material designed to stick to plastic.
+Heated beds are topped with a *build plate* or *build surface*.
+This build plate is heated to keep the bottom of a printed part pliable and sticky; this helps to keep the part adhered to the plate.
+A build plate is typically covered with, or made from, a material designed to stick to plastic.
 The most common material for this is a thin layer of PEI, and ABS performs well on PEI sheets.

-Textured surfaces are used to better bind a print to the build plate than a smooth surface can by giving better "grip".
-The surface texture increases the plastic's contact area and overall adhesion.
+A standard build plate is as flat as possible.
+Textured build plates are often used to provide more adhesion than a smooth surface can by increasing the plastic's contact area with the plate.

 <figure markdown>
 ![Glue sticks are an easy adhesion enhancer.](img/glue_sticks.jpeg){width="480px"}